BusesCanFly/rpi-hunter/README.md

 # rpi-hunter
-Auto exploit LAN raspberry pi's
+* Auto exploit LAN raspberry pi's
-Automate discovering and dropping payloads on LAN Raspberry Pi's via ssh Or, the honest title: Automating sshpass for command delivery.
+* Automate discovering and dropping payloads on LAN Raspberry Pi's via ssh
+* Or, the honest title: Automating sshpass for command delivery.

 ![alt text](https://github.com/BusesCanFly/rpi-hunter/blob/master/screenshot.png "Who doesn't love ASCII art?")

-rpi-hunter is  useful when there are multiple Raspberry Pi's on your LAN with default or known credentials, in order to automate sending commands/payloads to them.
+Rpi-hunter is  useful when there are multiple Raspberry Pi's on your LAN with default or known credentials, in order to automate sending commands/payloads to them.

 # GUIDE: